Submissions Are Now Open!

 Submissions for the 2018 season are now open.
 The application to perform at the 2018 festival will be available from September, 1 2017 to February 1, 2018.

 Please see the information below outlining performance opportunities, the online application process, and selection criteria for the various stages and programs.

 The 34th season of the Ann Arbor Summer Festival, Top of the Park runs from June 9 – July 2, 2017.

 Hill Auditorium (3,400 cap), Power Center (1,300 cap), Michigan Theater (1,700 cap), and Lydia Mendelssohn Theatre (625 cap)

 Artists considered for our ticketed indoor season must be solicited by our programming staff or be represented by a national agent.
 If an artist is of interest to the festival for this series, the staff will contact that artist’s representatives directly.

-TOP OF THE PARK (outdoor, admission-free performances) – Rackham Stage, The Grove Stage, Street Performers
+TOP OF THE PARK (outdoor, admission-free performances) – Rackham Stage, The ACOUSTIC Stage, Street Performers

 Top of the Park admission-free outdoor programming is broadly accessible to the general public, and highlights a wide range of local, regional, national and international talent.
 The festival receives hundreds of applications annually from performers who are interested in appearing at Top of the Park.